Last updated on 2026-03-27

 Program structure

-The Electronics Engineering Technology program is structured to provide a thorough education over a duration of 6 semesters (3 years).
+The Electronics Engineering Technology program spans a duration of 6 semesters (3 years) and is offered in a full-time study option.
+The program is delivered in a hybrid format, combining online and in-person learning experiences.
 Key features of the program structure include:

 Featured Experiences

-The Electronics Engineering Technology program offers several unique experiences that enhance learning and professional development:
+The Electronics Engineering Technology program offers several unique features and experiences that enhance the learning journey:

-- Career Workshops: In-class career workshops and one-on-one coaching are provided to prepare students for the co-op term and job market.
+- Career workshops and one-on-one coaching to prepare for co-op placements.

 Career Options